 Another thing is to let your kid manage their money.
 The most crucial question that is asked in these instances is how old your child should be when they get their first real bank account.

 Most financial experts suggest waiting until the child is at least 8 years old before taking the plunge.
 Anything younger than that and your kid may end up being more confused than enlightened.
 As with all parenting advice, think about your child’s personality and skill level when making this decision.

 Your child should already have a solid grasp of what items cost before they receive a bank account of their own.

 Giving a child an allowance is a great first step in this process.
 Children tend to appreciate money far more when they have their own to spend.
 It is usually between the ages of 8 and 10 when a child starts to learn about these philosophies and develop the money-saving skills that will carry them well into adulthood.

-Talk to your child about how banks work, so that you can gauge their level of understanding.
-When choosing a financial institution for your child, be sure to select one that caters to children and is willing to provide them with an explanation of how their money is going to be stored.
+Talk to your child about how banks work, so you can gauge their level of understanding.
+When choosing a financial institution for your child, select one that caters to children and is willing to explain how their money is going to be stored.

-Explain the deposit and withdrawal process, so that there is no confusion.
+You can reiterate the deposit and withdrawal process, so there is no confusion.
 Before taking them to a bank or a credit union, show them one of your own bank statements.
-This will provide a valuable lesson about savings accounts and how they are able to accrue interest over the course of time.
+This will provide a valuable lesson about savings accounts and accruing interest.

-By waiting until your child is at least 8 years old, a parent can also become the custodian of their little one’s bank account, which ensures that the youngster will not be able to withdraw money without their guardian present.
+By waiting until your child is at least 8 years old, a parent can also become the custodian of their little one’s bank account.
+This ensures the youngster will not be able to withdraw money without their guardian present.